-Traveling Lives: Meet Tianna Gratta
+Traveling Lives: Promotions Assistant Tianna Gratta

 Tianna Gratta admits that her traveling life got off to a “slow start,” but she has more than made up for lost time, squeezing in at least four big trips each year while working a full-time job in radio and blogging at The Passport Chronicles.
 She’s actually hitting the road again on Tuesday – this time to Thailand for TBEX Asia, the world’s largest gathering of travel bloggers and travel industry professionals.

 How have you made your life a “traveling life” and why?

 I made a promise to myself to travel every 6-8 weeks this year and so far I have been making that happen.
 I travel because I never feel more alive then when I am on the road and anything is possible.

 Why is travel important to you?

 It is a life of discovery.
 Everything is always changing, and I’m always learning new things.
 I believe travel changes you and make you a more understanding and appreciative person.

 What are some of your first travel memories?/How did you first get the travel bug?

 The first time I went away it was to Italy for three weeks when I was 17.
 I had complete homesickness.
 However after I returned all I wanted was to be away again.
 Since then there’s been no looking back!